Meaningful Use of Electronic Health Records and ADPH

 ADPH is working with providers, hospitals, and electronic health record (EHR) vendors to accept immunization data, electronic laboratory reports for notifiable diseases and conditions, and syndromic data in a meaningful manner to improve public health.
 ADPH will work with vendors and hospitals after they have obtained EHR certification.
 It is important providers select an EHR company that meets HL7 messaging standards and the federally mandated vocabulary standards for Immunizations, electronic lab reporting, and syndromic surveillance.
-ADPH accepts HL7 version 2.3.1 or 2.5.1 and CDA format (cancer reporting only).
+ADPH accepts HL7 version 2.3.1, 2.5.1 and CDA format (cancer reporting only).

 In order for this process to be effective, the following steps need to occur: